Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 ## Changes to server side rendering

-`BlackSheep` v2 has been modified to not be strictly related to `Jinja2` for templates rendering.
+`BlackSheep` v2 has been modified to not be strictly reliant on `Jinja2` for template rendering.
 To achieve this, two new namespaces have been added:

 - `blacksheep.server.rendering.abc`, defining an abstract `Renderer` class,
 - `blacksheep.settings.html`, defining a code API to control renderer settings